Fazendaaa/manga.up/README.md

 # manga.up

-This is probably the ugliest Vue 3 + Vuetify 3 in existence, but is my first time coding a front-end application and my first time using Vue; so feel free to judge, yell but have the decency to at least reference a better approach or even suggest how to improve it.
+This is probably the ugliest Vue 3 + Vuetify 3 in existence, but is my first time coding a front-end application; so feel free to judge, yell but have the decency to at least reference a better approach or share some code here showing how to improve it.

 ## Alternatives